 1- Food intolerance (Especially lactose intolerance).

 Your digestive system may have difficulty digesting certain types of food.
-Food intolerance is more common more than you think.
-Up to 15-20% of people have some sort of intolerance to food.
+Food intolerance is more common than you think.
+Up to 15-20% of people are intolerant to food.

 The reasons why we included food intolerance as the first cause of random diarrhea: